Dracula-flow/Pyzelius/README.md

 Also, statistics.
 I would like to use Pandas to elaborate on the tests done, making graphs, evaluating performance and so on.
 Just for fun.

+I'm sure elaborating on the UI will also become a necessity.
+Tkinter is pretty fugly.

 Finally, language support, for no other reason than the fact that I wanna learn how it's done.